Amad27/init/README.md

 INIT
 ====

-A <a href="http://farhadg.github.io/init/landing/" target="_blank">(bookmarklet / browser extension)</a> to quickly get you to the first commit of a repo.
+A <a href="http://farhadg.github.io/init/landing/" target="_blank">bookmarklet</a> to quickly get you to the first commit of a repo.

 ### Overview